bitboxed/bitnode/README.md

 ubuntu@k3s:~$ sudo apt update
+ubuntu@k3s:~$ sudo apt install -y mysql-client

+# try logging in to the pod running dolt-0, using the local cluster ip address shown above for example
-ubuntu@k3s:~$ sudo apt install -y mysql-client ubuntu@k3s:~$ mysql -u root -p -h 10.43.90.208 -D mysql --protocol=TCP
+ubuntu@k3s:~$ mysql -u root -p -h 10.42.1.21 -D mysql --protocol=TCP
 ```

-If you can login, you're up and running with Dolt on k3s! :star:
+If you can now login w/ the sample user (`root`) and pw (`password`) created in the secret from before, now you're up and running with Dolt on k3s! :star:

 #### dolt-workbench

 [dolt-workbench](https://github.com/dolthub/dolt-workbench) is a very useful tool for visualizing your Dolt databases.
 Here's how you can run it and connect to it alongside your cluster.

-Edit your `/etc/hosts` on your host system like below to match the domains used in our sample [dolt-workbench.yaml](dolt-workbench.yaml), and the ip address of your k3s-worker (and Traefik load balancer external ip shown above):
+Edit your `/etc/hosts` on your host system like below to match the domains used in our sample [dolt-workbench.yaml](dolt-workbench.yaml), and the internal ip address of your k3s-worker node (and Traefik load balancer external ip shown above):
 ```
+sudo vi /etc/hosts

  127.0.0.1   localhost
- 192.168.64.3 app.dolt.localdev
- 192.168.64.3 api.dolt.localdev
+ 192.168.64.3 app.dolt.localdev api.dolt.localdev
  ```

 Next, apply the [dolt-workbench.yaml](dolt-workbench.yaml) on your k3s cluster: